BenCaunt/CTRL-ALT-FTC/homeostasis-by-thermal-equilibrium/included-controllers.md

 }
 ```

 This is a more advanced feedforward controller that extends the basic feedforward controller.
 It adds angle compensation for arms and gravity compensation for elevators / linear slides.
-The intent is that Kg and Kcos should be used exclusively and not with one another.  kg provides a constant upward torque to counteract gravity and Kcos is multiplied by the reference angle of your to compensate for the nonlinear effects of it rotating.  **IF Kcos is USED X MUST BE IN RADIANS.**  With Kcos and Kg, these should be tuned so the system can hold its weight without feedback.&#x20;
+The intent is that Kg and Kcos should be used exclusively and not with one another.
+Kg provides a constant upward torque to counteract gravity and Kcos is multiplied by the reference angle of your lift to compensate for the nonlinear effects of it rotating.  **IF Kcos is USED X MUST BE IN RADIANS.**  With Kcos and Kg, these should be tuned so the system can hold its weight without feedback.&#x20;

 ## No Control